Supporting EAL learners

 As an Assessor, it is more than likely that you will come across EAL learners.
 What does EAL stand for?
 This stands for English as an Additional Language.
 This is a learner whose primary language isn’t English.
 However, they are learning English on the side, to adhere to the qualification criteria.
 Some learners may struggle with written communication more than verbal, or vice versa.
 This will be the first thing you will have to establish.

-Once you have identified which area your learners needs more support in, it is important to adapt your teaching strategy to suit them, to give them as much help and guidance you would give your other learners.
+Once you have identified which area your learners need more support in, it is important to adapt your teaching strategy to suit them, to give them as much help and guidance as you would give your other learners.
 There is very little guidance and training available for non-specialist teachers on how to support EAL learners, so we thought it would be useful to put together a short guide for you!

 Barriers To Learning

 As an Assessor, it is your responsibility to break down any potential barriers to learning.
 Some of your learners may face difficulties that you hadn’t thought about.
 These could include: